Injured Chicago Concert Goer Allowed to Pursue Promoter for Injuries

 Live Action worked hard to prevent Jones from having her day in court.
 It began by refusing to answer certain interrogatories (written requests for information) sent by her attorneys.
 The corporation did not want to answer whether or not it had been named as a defendant in any other case similar to Jones,’ or whether it knew about any other incidents similar to hers.

 The case went from the Circuit Court of Cook County (trial court) and the Illinois Appellate Court.
 The Circuit Court, at one point, granted Live Action’s Motion for Summary Judgment, which meant the case was over.
-Live Action at that point had won without ever having to answer basic questions.
+Live Action, at that point, had won without answering basic questions.
 Fortunately for Jones, the Appellate Court overruled the lower court and found it impossible to determine if Live Action was negligent until Live Action answered the questions posed to it by Jones.
-The Court determined it unfair for the concert promoter who benefited from its business enterprise to not have answer basic questions about prior hazardous incidents.
+The Court determined it unfair for the concert promoter who benefited from its business enterprise to not have answered basic questions about prior hazardous incidents.

 Illinois Appellate Court’s Negligence Discussion